 While submitting as-built drawings is not necessarily a must on every job, it’s a helpful component to any completed project, and if completed correctly, reflects well on your company’s professional image.
 As the Construction Management Association of America explains:

 “They are important for those who use the finished product, as they provide a legacy of what was actually built.
 This legacy becomes more important, as we continue to build on top of old work, land ownership changes or for public works, as employees familiar with what was-built are replaced over time by attrition.”

 As-builts, in other words, ensure that as designers, architects and contracts move on from the project and, a resource still exists beyond the original blueprints.

-Overall, as-builts are important for the two main reasons:
+Overall, as-builts are important for four main reasons:

 If you’re a general contractor, you might be thinking, “why should I prioritize as-builts at the end of a project?”
 The truth is, you shouldn’t just focus on creating as-builts; you should strive to elevate the quality of the packages you provide, too.

 Good as-builts drawings can do wonders to improve your reputation as a company and increase your business in the long-term.
 If you’re a subcontractor, as-builts can be especially important as you might be hired for system maintenance and renovations.
 At this point, the information and data found in packages won’t just benefit owners, it will benefit your ability to successfully complete a job.